Paycheck Calculator

 Federal Income Tax

 Federal income tax is withheld from each paycheck based on your filing status, income level, and W-4 elections.
-The IRS uses the percentage method from Publication 15-T to calculate withholding.
-Tax brackets for 2025 range from 10% to 37%.
+The IRS uses the percentage method from Publication 15-T. Tax brackets for 2025 range from 10% to 37%.

 FICA Taxes